jpds-zz/entrymgr/README.md

     $ entrymgr remove --name "Starting off"

-Upon receiving the running of the remove action, entrymgr will go through each of the entry's parent directory and remove them if they have no elements within them.
-In the tree example above, 28 would be removed, then 09, then 2013.
+Upon the running of the remove action, entrymgr will go through each of the entry's parent directory and remove them if they have no elements within them.
+In the tree example above, 28 would be removed, then 09, then 2013 as they have no children.

 Test suite
 ----------